 Sending a child abroad is always hard, but it makes it just a little bit easier if you know your volunteer is prepared for their new adventure!
-There are different ways to make sure they're prepared -- helping them pick out the best luggage, making sure they know what to do if they lose their wallet or having a way to get a hold of each other in case of an emergency.
+There are different ways to make sure they're prepared (one of which is making sure they are packing the right things).

 We have the ultimate ILP Parent Guide to help guide you through the experience as well.